 If you make one bad decision, you could spend years of your life in a foreign prison.
-In 2017 and 2018, over a third of Australians in prison overseas were jailed for drug offences.
+Each year, over a third of Australians in prison overseas are jailed for drug offences.

 The Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.